chassi-dev/forge-graphql-camel-quickstart-archetype/README.md

 # Forge Camel Only Quickstart Archetype
 Used to rapidly create a maven based project that solely relies on Apache Camel.
 This archetype is opinionated such that it behaves solely as a producer and a consumer.

+## What it comes with
+This archetype provides a simple example of Apache Camel in action.
+The default behavior is to provide a producing endpoint and a consuming endpoint example.
+Once installed, you can simply run `mvn camel:run` to see it working.

+If you so choose, and have activemq integrated with fabric8, you can change the constructor argument for `ExampleRouteBuilder` in `App.java` to `true`, and this will run the application using the `camel-amq` endpoint adapter.
+Once deployed, the application will talk to itself using the 3rd party queue in the same manner as if it was running locally.

 ## Installing

 At the moment, we suggest installing to your local maven repository.
 This is to help reduce the clutter from accessing a remote one and its overwhelming number of archetype options.